 In our annual quest to have the best summer ever, we undoubtedly must make multiple stops to various bodies of water.
 And honestly, it's the only option when the temp is near triple digits.

 So this summer, we're on a mission to hit every splash pad in the metro with the whole family in tow.
 Grab your SPF and let's go.

-Little Rock Parks & Recreation offers two areas in downtown Little Rock for kiddos to play and stay cool this spring and summer!
-The first water play area is located in the Peabody Adventure Park near the climbing wall and is open for children of all ages.
+Little Rock Parks & Recreation offers two areas in downtown Little Rock for kiddos to play and stay cool this summer.
+The first is located in the Peabody Adventure Park near the climbing wall and is open for children of all ages.
 For the little splashers (up to age 5), head to Riverfront Park's Children's Play Area behind the Marriott Hotel and look for the gentle water spouts and beautiful waterfall.
-Open through the end of September; 8 a.m. - 9 p.m. daily.
-For info: LittleRock.gov.
+Open through the end of the season, 8 a.m. - 9 p.m. daily.
+More info here.